 Still reading?
 Ok.
 Git's man page calls it "a stupid content tracker".
 With git-annex, git is instead "a stupid filename and metadata" tracker.
-The contents of large files are not stored in git, only the names of the files and some other metadata remain there.
+The contents of annexed files are not stored in git, only the names of the files and some other metadata remain there.

 The contents of the files are kept by git-annex in a distributed key/value

 store consisting of every clone of a given git repository.
 That's a fancy

 way to say that git-annex stores the actual file content somewhere under

 .git/annex/.
 (See internals for details and note that in

 direct mode the file contents are left in the work tree.)

 That was the values; what about the keys?
 Well, a key is calculated for a

 given file when it's first added into git-annex.
 Normally this uses a hash